 Level gauges are required to ensure that tanks are not over-filled.
 Level gauges are not sufficiently accurate to use for trade.
 Note that CSA B620 requires more than one level device to be installed.
-A variety of level gauges are available including:
+A variety of level gauges are available including: Magnetic float type.
+This type has the advantage of being relatively accurate with no

 Magnetic float type.
-This type has the advantage of being relatively accurate with no leakage of product.
+This type has the advantage of being relatively accurate will leakage of product.